jerelmiller/presentations/README.md

 # Presentations

-Presentations that I have put together fot the team
+Presentations that I have put together for the team